VRAPT: VR aggression prevention training

 For example, how do you react when someone cuts the line the super market?
 Or if the security guard of the pub does not want to let you in again while your coat is still inside?
 Through these interactive social scenarios patients have the opportunity to learn how to deal with aggression and impulses in an adequate manner.

 Interactive scenarios can be played in a virtual shopping street, a supermarket or a bar.
 Furthermore, the avatar can be a man or woman, and skin color can vary.
 The virtual environment can be regulated by letting more or less avatars walk around.
 Because the therapist can control both the avatar and the virtual environment, patients can practice with more realistic prevocational situations.

-VRAPT is developed by the UMCG and University of Groningen in cooperation with Tilburg University, TU Delft and CleVR.
-In March 2017 the multicenter randomized controlled study started, in which we aim to study the effectivity of VRAPT.
-We intend to include 128 patients from four forensic psychiatric centers.
-Half of them will be placed on a waiting list and the other half will recieve VRAPT.
-Patients participate in 16 VRAPT sessions of 60 minutes over a period of eight weeks.
+VRAPT was developed by the UMCG and University of Groningen in cooperation with Tilburg University, TU Delft and CleVR.
+In March 2017 the multicenter randomized controlled study started, in which we aimed to study the effectivity of VRAPT.
+We included 128 patients from four Dutch forensic psychiatric centers.
+Half of them were placed on a waiting list and the other half will recieve VRAPT.
+Patients participated in 16 VRAPT sessions of 60 minutes over a period of eight weeks.

 Klein Tuente S, Bogaerts S, Bulten E, Keulen-de Vos M, de Vos M, Bokern H, van IJzendoorn S, Geraets CNW, Veling W. Virtual Reality aggression prevention therapy (VRAPT) versus waiting list control for forensic psychiatric inpatients: a multicenter randomized controlled trial.
 Journal of Clinical Medicine.
 2020. [link]